fustinoni-net/PiRobotPlatform/MoteJPiRobot/README.md

     * Nunchuk buttons: turn the front and rear led on and off.
     * Remote arrows: move the cam servos
     * Remote A button: center the servos.
-    * Remote Home make the remote rumble
+    * Remote Home button: make the remote rumble
-    * Pi2Go-Lite switch alt the program and shutdown the Pi.
+    * Pi2Go-Lite switch: alt the program and shutdown the Pi.

 ### Feedback:
     * When the left and right IR sensor catches an obstacle the remote rumble and the 1 and 4 player led  on the remote tourn on.